Luiz Baú: Capture

 During the 32-day manhunt, between Cardoso's death and Baú's capture, the city of Erechim lived in panic and terror, the citizens frightened that Baú could murder anyone, but mainly targeted young boys.
 Baú was hunted by the Military Brigade and the Civil Police of Erechim, the Public Security Secretariat of Rio Grande do Sul, the Civil Police of Passo Fundo and the Military Firefighters Corps, who sought after him full-time.

-Sources at the time said that Baú may have concealed himself in a cave in the Nazzari watefall, now a spa in the city, but at the time was uninhabited space.
+Sources at the time said that Baú may have concealed himself in a cave in the Nazzari waterfall, now a spa in the city, but at the time was uninhabited space.
 Mismatched data on telephone calls made it difficult for the police to work, since according to delegates, Baú had wigs and different disguises, and supposedly received help from a prison official to escape.

 His arrest took place on February 21, when he was located on the BR-153.
 People called the Military Brigade, which sent out a seven-man team to detain him.
 The reports from the officers stated that after locating Baú, who was eating some food he had bought in a nearby grocery store, they fired around forty shots at the fugitive, but none hit him.
 The police chief, Alcir Bordin, snuck behind Baú from the forest and fired five shots, the last one grazing the murderer on the neck.
 When his revolver ran out of ammunition, the policeman and Baú engaged in a scuffle, during which Baú stabbed Bordin in the thigh.
 However, the officer managed to hit him in the head and knock Baú down, immobilizing him in the process.

 The following items were found in Baú's possession when he was arrested:

 The identity card and electoral title that Baú carried was someone else's, probably stolen so that he could pass himself off as another individual.
 His arrest was featured in multiple newspapers at the time, such as A Voz da Serra, Correio do Povo and Zero Hora.